 International institutions and national governments alike recognize that the deaths and injuries resulting from road traffic accidents are a major public health concern, above all in low- and middle-income countries.
 Although some of these losses are unavoidable, many are preventable.
+Today, reducing the burden of traffic accidents falls largely on the state authorities and, in this regard, governments can be seen as producers, and the general public as consumers, of road safety as a public good.
+Drawing on the results from the research on political institutions and economic policy, which indicate that public good provision varies systematically with the political institutions allocating public revenues, we argue that the level of provision of road safety is likewise influenced by the prevailing political institutions.

-&lt;sup>10 Our tests find that the difference between coefficient estimates associated with the high- and middle-income trend variables is statistically significant.
+&lt;sup>8 Our tests find that the difference between coefficient estimates associated with the high- and middle-income trend variables is statistically significant.